Are you living in an elitist bubble? The alcohol in your fridge will give you a clue.

 Since much of Murray's audience is from the upper middle class, "I wanted to convince them of the degree to which they are isolated," he told Big Think in a recent interview.
 Quantitative data can only prove so much, so Murray said, “I'll let them prove it to themselves."
 And so Murray came up with a 25-item "Bubble quiz," which he lays out in the video below (you will have to buy Murray's book to take the full quiz).

 Watch the video here:

+So what's the significance of all this?
 The narrow elite, Murray says, "have drawn away from the rest of the country and formed enclaves and cultures of their own."
 Their behaviors separate them from mainstream America in almost every way.
 So Murray hopes his quiz will have "a salutary effect on bringing to people's attention the degree to which they live in a bubble that seals them off from an awful lot of their fellow American citizens."